download and unpackage the most recent distribution: $ wget "https://github.com/locationtech/geomesa/releases/download/geomesa_2.11-$VERSION/geomesa-fs_2.11-$VERSION-bin.tar.gz" $ tar xvf geomesa-fs_2.11-$VERSION-bin.tar.gz $ cd geomesa-fs_2.11-$VERSION $ ls bin/ conf/ dist/ docs/ examples/ lib/ LIC

 You can use the bundled

-$GEOMESA_FS_HOME/bin/install-hadoop.sh script to install these JARs.
+$GEOMESA_FS_HOME/bin/install-dependencies.sh script to install these JARs.

 The FileSystem data store requires the configuration file